Waabuffet/laravel-docker/README.md

 Finally, make sure to change the value of the variable `laravel_path` in `laravel.sh` to the path where this repo is cloned.
 Also, you can change the value of each variable in the `.env` file.
 **NB: The `PROJECT_PATH` variable value will change dynamically depending on where you use the `laravel` alias command**

+This project uses the `bitnami/laravel` official docker container.
+If you wish to change the `LARAVEL_VERSION` variable, make sure to check the existence of that container on their [docker hub repo](https://hub.docker.com/r/bitnami/laravel)

 # Usage

 These scripts can be used either to create a new laravel project or to use an existing one.